 Trauttmansdorff Castle did have famous guests.
 So stayed Empress Elisabeth “Sisi” of Austria here.
 What about me?
 I visited an exhibition about tourism inside the castle and enjoyed a large garden with exotic flowers.
 [German]

 While I walked through Merano in Italy, I came across this sundial.
-I was impressed how many elements and codes are compiled in this depiction.
-For example one can see the motto of Friedrich III.
-(AEIOU) as well as a skull with an hour glass on top of it.
+I was impressed by how many elements and codes are compiled in this depiction.
+For example, you see the motto of Friedrich III.
+(A.E.I.O.U.) as well as a skull with an hourglass on top of it.
+[German]

-The Frecciargento (top speed 160 mph) belongs together with the Frecciarossa (190 mph) and the Frecciabianca (160 mph) to the group of Italian high-speed trains.
+The Frecciargento (top speed of 160 mph) belongs together with the Frecciarossa (190 mph) and the Frecciabianca (160 mph) to the group of Italian high-speed trains.
 The train depicted above is waiting in the central station of Bolzano for the exit towards Rome.
-[German].
+[German]

-In a park of Merano I came across a monument to Empress Elisabeth of Austria who was a very important guest in Merano.
+In a park of Merano, I came across a monument to Empress Elisabeth (‘Sisi’) of Austria.
 It happens to be I met her twice on this day.
-My trip ended in Vienna where I saw another monument at the railway station Wien Westbahnhof.
+My train trip ended in Vienna, where I saw another sculpture of Sisi at the railway station Wien Westbahnhof.

 Photo of Sigmundskron Castle taken on a train trip from Bolzano to Meran.
-It was first mentioned as Formicaria in 945.
+It saw its first mention as Formicaria in 945.
 Around 1473 Duke Sigmund the Wealthy converted it into a fortress and changed its name to Sigmundskron.
 Today it houses a part of the Messner Mountain Museum.